 When it comes to engagement, Facebook and Twitter are first two sites that come to mind.

 And no surprise, they are the most popular social networking sites amongst businesses.
 According to Social Media Today’s 2014 Social Customer Engagement Index , 52% brands prefer Facebook for engagement.
 Twitter follows next and Linkedin is third.

 Yet only 16% of companies claim they are very satisfied with their company’s efforts to engage customers through social networks.
 One reason for this might be a lack of in-depth understanding on how to engage a social media audience.

 Hootsuite suggests starting with the following steps:

 - Listen to your audience’s conversations.
-Monitor conversations about you, your product, industry and competitors as well.
+Monitor conversations about you, your product, industry and competitors as well with the help of social media management tools .
 From this you should be able to unearth your audience’s needs, wants and frustrations.
 Thanks to this information you will be able to tailor the right message at them.

 - Start conversations.
 Ask questions to engage your audience in a conversation.
 Make sure you ask them about things that relate to their needs or interests, make them think but don’t forget about entertaining them too.

 - Answer questions.
 But do it in a way that initiates discussion